 Assault is attempting to cause physical harm.
 No physical contact is necessary for this crime to occur.
 At Patituce & Associates, LLC, we understand how impactful an assault conviction can be, so we provide top-quality legal services to clients throughout Columbus who have been charged with assault, battery, or related offenses.
-Contact us today for a free and confidential case review.
+Reach out to a Columbus assault defense lawyer or contact us today for a free and confidential case review.

 How Our Columbus Assault Defense Lawyers Can Help

 Our Columbus assault defense lawyers are ready to help you by: